MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/cli-development/documentation.md

 ## Recording Command Line

-To include a short animated recording of commands and the expected output you can use the following process
+To include a short animated recording of commands that demonstrate the expected output you can use the following process

 1. Install termtosvg in a Unix based terminal